 The above are not allowed except along road sections of the Trail and in those few areas where explicit permission is posted.

 This applies to both the main Bruce Trail (marked with white blazes) and Bruce Trail Side Trails (blue blazes).

 Why are bicycles, motorized vehicles and horses not permitted?

 The Bruce Trail Conservancy respectfully requests that everyone refrain from using bicycles, motorized vehicles, or horses on the Bruce Trail.
 Please enjoy the Trail by walking, snowshoeing, cross-country skiing, or walking your leashed dog.

 1) Respecting landowner wishes

-More than half the Bruce Trail is on private land with the permission of the landowner.
+Much of the Bruce Trail is on private land with the permission of the landowner.
 This permission is for pedestrian use only.
 Any other use could cause the landowner to require removal of the Trail from his or her land.

 The Trail has many bends, twists and steep hills.
 Sharing it with bicycles, vehicles or horses can be dangerous.
 Our priority is the safety of hikers so that they don't have to worry about what is coming around the next bend.

 Vehicles and horses can damage the Trail which has been created and maintained for pedestrian use.
 These uses can also have negative ecological effects on the soil, plants and animals along the Trail.

 Our goal is to create and maintain a Trail that produces the least possible ecological footprint, but still offers an amazing experience to Trail users.